GMOD/Apollo/docs/Apollo2Build.md

     ./apollo run-local
 ```

-The jbrowse and perl pre-requisites will be installed during this step, but if there is a success, then a temporary server will be automatically launched at `http://localhost:8080/apollo`.
+The jbrowse and perl pre-requisites will be installed during this step, and if there is a success, then a temporary server will be automatically launched at `http://localhost:8080/apollo`.

 Note: You can also supply a port number e.g. `apollo run-local 8085` if there are conflicts on port 8080.

+Also note: if there are any errors at this step, check the setup.log file for errors.
+You can refer to the [troubleshooting guide](Troubleshooting.md) and often it just means the pre-requisites or perl modules failed.

 ## Setting up the application